Updated: May 11, 2022

 The Goldman Sachs 10,000 Small Business Class of 2017 Celebrating Their Graduation.

-Owner and CEO of Border7, Ailsa Chibnall, recently completed the 4 month MBA level program at Los Angeles City College and has joined the ranks of the Goldman Sachs 10,000 Small Business Alumni.
+Owner and CEO of Border7, Ailsa Bracken, recently completed the 4 month MBA level program at Los Angeles City College and has joined the ranks of the Goldman Sachs 10,000 Small Business Alumni.

 She had an amazing experience learning and growing with the other business owners, as well as the knowledgeable mentors and advisors within the program.